Back

 From Experience: Leading One of the UK's First B Corp Certifications

 I led one of the earliest B Corp certifications in the UK.
-The process was rewarding, but it was also gruelling — months of chasing documents, coordinating across teams, and manually assembling evidence that our business was doing what we said it was.
+The process was rewarding, but it was also gruelling — weeks of chasing documentation, interacting with stakeholders, trying to decipher how the standards applied to our context, and then manually assembling evidence that our business was doing what we said it was.

 What's Changed in the New B Corp Standards (2026)